Insurance for Home Health Professionals and Agencies in Washington

 Home health aides offer the best care possible to their patients.
 You know how vital it is that people can live comfortably in their own homes.
 While it is vital to provide support for others, who is providing you with support?

-BizInsure makes finding insurance for small businesses that will protect Home Health Aides in Washington easy.
-You can find insurance for home health aid agencies anywhere in Washington, no matter where your work is located.
+BizInsure makes finding insurance for small businesses that can protect Home Health Aides in Washington easy.
+You can find insurance for home health providers anywhere in Washington, no matter where your work is located.

-Why not become a Washington Home Health Aide?
+Why should you become a Washington Home Health Aide

 There are many home health aides in every state, even Washington.
 This is a great opportunity to start a career as a healthcare professional and have a positive effect on the Evergreen State’s patients.

-The Bureau of Labor Statistics estimates that there are approximately 17,290 personal and home care aides working in Washington.
+The Bureau of Labor Statistics estimates that there are approximately 97,730 personal and home care aides working in Washington.
 Over the next few decades, this number is expected to rise.
 The number of home health aides will rise by 25% between 2021-2031.
-This is higher than the average growth rate for all occupations of 8%.

 Home health aides assist the elderly, the disabled, and the chronically ill.
 Your services help patients live safely and comfortably at home.
 This could lead to costly lawsuits or liability claims.

 Accidents do happen.
 If you are found responsible, you may be required to compensate the victim or their family.
 It can be very costly to file lawsuits or claim.
 These can quickly drain your bank accounts and possibly ruin your career.
-Washington provides home care insurance to help home health aides, home healthcare agencies, and other care providers safeguard their finances.
+Home care insurance in Washington can help home health aides, home healthcare agencies, and other care providers safeguard their finances.

 Did you know?